cwcentral/CarND-Vehicle-Detection/writeup_template.md

 * Here's the pipeline output of the [project video component](./video_output_long.mp4)

+The application of the videos are expressed in the section labeled *Goal 3*.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-In order to reduce false positives, I cropped the image to only report boxes from the car's view.
-I also only took cars that had heatmaps of a certain size (5000px or a rectangle of 50x100).
-Lastly, for the streaming video, I also used the previous image's heatmap to enhance the detection of a car since it is unlikely for a car to "jump" in location.
-This is expressed in the section label *Section 8* of the P5.ipynb file.
+In order to reduce false positives:
+* I cropped the image search area to only report boxes from the car's view and the lanes to the right (since the car was in the left lane).
+* I also only took cars that had heatmaps of a certain size (5000px or a rectangle of 50x100).
+* Lastly, for the streaming video, I also used the previous image's heatmap to enhance the detection of a car since it is unlikely for a car to "jump" in location.

+These filter techniques are expressed in the section label *Section 8* of the P5.ipynb file.

 ---